shreyanshlodha14/DevOps-CI-CD-pipelining/README-DevOps.md

-# DevOpsify the go web application
+# DevOpsify the sample go web application

 The main goal of this project is to implement DevOps practices in the Go web application.
 The project is a simple website written in Golang.
 It uses the `net/http` package to serve HTTP requests.